aman-maharshi/modernjs-projects/weekly-budget-app/README.md

 * Add daily expences to the list and track your spendings
 * Once the user spends 50% of the budget, the remaining budget will be shown in yellow color
 * Once the user spends 75% of the budget, the remaining budget will be shown in red color
+* Shows a warning when the entire budget is used up

+---
+> This version used vanilla javascript, no prototypes or classes